-In this buying guide, we showcase some of the best red dots for P320 X5 pistol.
+In this buying guide, let’s check out some of the best red dots for P320 X5 pistol.

-Out of all the products we have tested, the large windowed red dot like the Leupold DeltaPoint 2 and Trijicon SRO are our favorites, and there are other great ones we want to show.
+Out of all the products we have tested, the large windowed red dot like the Leupold DeltaPoint 2 and Trijicon SRO are our favorites for fast sight acquisition without losing the dot, and there are other great ones we want to show.

 P320 X5 is more geared towards competition shooting, so a large FOV optic helps the shooter to acquire targets faster and more accurately.